bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Target divs with id="tabs"." />
 </p>

-But this is again going to target the divs that are specifically these divs that are labeled <b>tabs-1</b> because again I could add a div in here as part of my content and I don&apos;t want that to be affected.
+<p>But this is again going to target the divs that are specifically these
+divs that are labeled <b>tabs-1</b> because again I could add a div in here as part of my content and I don&apos;t want that to be affected.</p>

-But I want just these divs here the ones that are tab one tattoo and tab three to be affected by this rule.
+<p>But I want just these divs here the ones that are tab one tattoo and tab
+three to be affected by this rule.
 And basically what I&apos;m doing here is I&apos;m setting them so they don&apos;t display initially at all.
 So that hides them all entirely and then I&apos;m just giving them a little bit of padding and setting the background color.
-But then the first one I want the first one to display is block and set its background color.
+But then the first one I want the first one to display is block and set its background color.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 219. test, all tabs showing (129) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">